 The Laurentians are for me the perfect place to enjoy winter!
 And with all the snow we got in the last few weeks, I wanted to go snowshoeing in a place I had never been before.
-That’s how I ended up in Val-David – Val-Morin Regional Park, to hike the trails of Condor Mountain and King Mountain.
+That’s why I ended up in Val-David – Val-Morin Regional Park, to hike the trails of Condor Mountain and King Mountain.

 The nature reserve of the Val-David – Val-Morin Regional Park is a protected natural territory of more than 600 hectares, divided between these two municipalities of the Laurentians.
 In addition to protecting a diverse fauna and flora, the park also includes a few small mountains and more than fifty kilometres of trails.